mmamaev/timeboard/doc/source/making_a_timeboard.rst

 Workshifts of varying length
 ============================

 Let us modify the schedule of the 24x7 call center.
 Now the call center's staff operate in shifts of varying length: 08:00 to 18:00 (10 hours), 18:00 to 02:00 (8 hours), and 02:00 to 08:00 (6 hours).
-An operator's schedule consists of one on duty shift followed by three off duty shifts.
+An operator's schedule consists of one on-duty shift followed by three off-duty shifts.
 Hence, four teams of operators are needed.
 They are designated as 'A', 'B', 'C', and 'D'.

 To accommodate periods of varying length you need to use compound workshifts.
 A compound workshift consists of several base units.